thedarkwriter/courseware-lms-content/video/the_forge_LVM.md

     vim pasture/manifests/db.pp

-Within this `pasture::db` class, I'll use the classes provided by the `postgresql` module to set up the `pasture` database that will keep track of my cow sayings.
+Within this `pasture::db` class, I'll use the classes provided by the `postgresql` module to create a postgres server, set up a database instance called `pasture`, and configure a host based authentication (or HBA) rule to allow access to this database from the server running my Pasture application.

 ```puppet
 class pasture::db {